YouTube Competitor Analysis: Reverse-Engineer Top Channels — YT SEO Architect

 Step 1: Identify Your Actual Competitors

 Search your main target keyword on YouTube.
-Ignore channels with 500K+ subscribers — they rank on authority, not SEO.
+Ignore channels with large subscriber counts — they often rank on authority, not SEO.
 Focus on channels that are: (1) your size or slightly larger, (2) actively growing, (3) publishing content similar to yours.
 Make a list of 5-10 channels.
 For each, note their subscriber count, average views per video, and upload frequency.

 Red flag metric: If a channel has 100K subscribers but averages 3K views per video, skip them.
 Something went wrong with their algorithm relationship.
 You want to study winners, not casualties.